Doner Kebab logo

 What Is Doner Kebab?

-Doner Kebab is a premium quick-service restaurant concept specializing in gourmet kebabs made with healthy, locally produced ingredients and a proprietary blend of traditional spices.
-Primary service channels include dine-in, take-away (carry-out), delivery and catering.
-Outlets typically occupy approximately 1,200 to 1,400 square feet and are located in metropolitan areas or surrounding suburbs in freestanding buildings, in-line retail spaces (including corner inline), street kiosks or shopping malls with ample parking and prominent signage.
+Doner Kebab is a premium quick-service restaurant franchise that specializes in gourmet doner kebabs made with healthy, locally produced ingredients and a proprietary blend of traditional spices.
+Outlets operate via dine-in, take-away/carry-out and delivery channels, and the FDD also states franchisees will offer catering.
+Typical locations are approximately 1,200–1,400 square feet in metropolitan or suburban high-traffic areas and may be freestanding buildings, inline retail (including corner units), street kiosks or shopping malls.

 Doner Kebab Franchise: Pros and Cons